Clematis akebioides: Chemical properties

-Clematis akebioides contains a 3 different types compounds.
+Clematis akebioides contains 3 different types compounds.
 These compounds are 2 benzenoids, 1 monoterpene glycoside and 15 triterpenoid saponins.
 This is the second report of the monoterpene glycoside.
 Scientists believe that this compound can be used to distinguish the genus Clematis.
 Furthermore, these 3 different compounds are found in solely in Clematis akebioides, this can help scientist distinguish C. akebioides from other species in its genus.
 The isolated chemicals can also provide new chemical markers on the genus Clematis as a whole.
 The two benzenoids isolated in the C. akebioides chemical makeup are the first benzenoids to be discovered in the Ranunculaceae family.
 They were found in the aerial part of the plant.
 The chemicals in the aboveground plant parts of C. akebioides were only recently isolated in a 2019 study.
 The newfound information is said to allow evidence for future chemotaxonomic studies of the plant.

 Usage

-Clematis akebioides has many medicinal uses.
+Clematis akebioides has many traditional medicinal uses.
 The plant is used in Western China to treat dysuria, Rheumatoid arthritis, wind chills, indigestion, pain, infection and to improve blood circulation.
 It is used by the many groups of people in China including: Bai, Jingpo, Lisu, Tibetan, and other Asian minorities groups.
 The Clematis genus has been used in Western China in traditional medicine since the beginning of Chinese civilization.
 Most of the Clematis species all share similar chemical constituents that serve the same function.